seanankenbruck/personal-blog/content/posts/2025-10-17-development-on-raspberry-pi.md

 ...then a Raspberry Pi Kubernetes cluster might be one of the best investments you can make.

-**What's Next**: I've already started planning cluster expansion—adding a fourth node for true high-availability testing, implementing a proper service mesh, and experimenting with GitOps workflows.
-The beauty of this setup is that each enhancement is both a learning opportunity and a practical improvement to my development environment.
+**What's Next**:
 The cluster sits on my desk as a constant reminder that you don't need expensive cloud infrastructure to build impressive things.
 Sometimes, $400 worth of Raspberry Pis and the willingness to dig into how things really work is all you need.

 If you're considering building your own cluster, I encourage you to take the plunge.
 The learning curve is real, but the rewards—in knowledge, capabilities, and cost savings—make it absolutely worthwhile.
-Plus, you'll have some great stories about debugging network configurations at 2 AM.

 **Resources and Next Steps**:
 - [Anthony Simon's Comprehensive Guide](https://anthonynsimon.com/blog/kubernetes-cluster-raspberry-pi/)
 - [MicroK8s Documentation](https://microk8s.io/docs)
 - [This Blog's Deployment Scripts on GitHub](https://github.com/seanankenbruck/personal-blog/tree/main/deploy)

-Now, if you'll excuse me, I need to go deploy something new to my cluster.
-Because I can, and it won't cost me a dime.